ShinyRice/citpass/README.md

 - Aims to be lean

-However, it differs from it in the sense that
+However, it differs from it, by

-- It stores all passwords and relevant data associated to each password in a single file
+- Storing all passwords and relevant data associated to each in a single file

-- Written in C99
+- Being written in C99

 # What does it do?

-For now, I've only thought of making it do five things
+For now, I've only thought of making it do five things,

 - Creating the file where passwords will be stored, which is hardcoded for now to $HOME/.local/share/citpass/passwords